a-roguet/COVID_Rscripts/workflow/02_Import_data_bigspreadsheet.md

 3. **For N1/N2:**
    - Check the number of positive droplets for the standards 1:8.
 It should be ~100 droplets.
 No?
 Ask the person who did the plate if something could explain the high/low droplet number.
 If nothing can explain it, flag it!
-   - Check the concentration observed in the dupicate sample is the same than the one during the last run.
+   - Check the concentration observed in the dupicate sample (if any) is the same than the one during the last run.
 Overall, I keep the value of the duplicate sample.
 I do not add "duplicate" in the "NeedRerun" column.
 But if you want to ignore that sample for that specific reason, add "duplicate" in the "NeedRerun" column

    **For BCoV/BRSV:**